Joanna of Castile: Revolt of the Comuneros

 In 1520, the Revolt of the Comuneros broke out in response to the perceived foreign Habsburg influence over Castile through Charles V. The rebel leaders demanded that Castile be governed in accordance with the supposed practices of the Catholic Monarchs.
 In an attempt to legitimise their rebellion, the Comuneros turned to Joanna.
-As the 'on record' sovereign monarch, had she given written approval to the rebellion, it would have been legalised and would have triumphed.
+As the sovereign monarch, had she given written approval to the rebellion, it would have been legalised and would have triumphed.

 In an attempt to prevent this, Don Antonio de Rojas Manrique, Bishop of Mallorca, led a delegation of royal councillors to Tordesillas, asking Joanna to sign a document denouncing the Comuneros.
 She demurred, requesting that he present her specific provisions.
 Before this could be done, the Comuneros in turn stormed the virtually undefended city and requested her support.

 The request prompted Adrian of Utrecht, the regent appointed by Charles V, to declare that Charles would lose Castile if she granted her support.
-Although she was sympathetic to the Comuneros, she was persuaded by Ochoa de Landa and her confessor Fray John of Avila that supporting the revolt would irreparably damage the country and her son's kingship, and she therefore refused to sign a document granting her support.
+Although she was sympathetic to the Comuneros, she was persuaded by Ochoa de Landa and her confessor Fray John of Ávila that supporting the revolt would irreparably damage the country and her son's kingship, and she therefore refused to sign a document granting her support.
 The Battle of Villalar confirmed that Charles would prevail over the revolt.

 Forced confinement

-Charles ensured his domination and throne by having his mother confined for the rest of her life in the now demolished Royal Palace in Tordesillas, Castile.
+Charles ensured his domination and throne by having his mother confined for the rest of her life in the now-demolished Royal Palace in Tordesillas, Castile.
 Joanna's condition degenerated further.
 She apparently became convinced that some of the nuns that took care of her wanted to kill her.
 Reportedly it was difficult for her to eat, sleep, bathe, or change her clothes.
 Charles wrote to her caretakers: "It seems to me that the best and most suitable thing for you to do is to make sure that no person speaks with Her Majesty, for no good could come from it".

-Joanna had her youngest daughter, Catherine of Austria, with her during Ferdinand II's time as regent, 1507–1516.
+Her late mother's lady-in-waiting, Catalina de Medrano y Bravo de Lagunas, along with her husband, Hernando de Sandoval y Rojas, took part in the custody and care of Joanna in Tordesillas.
+Joanna also had her youngest daughter, Catherine of Austria, with her during Ferdinand II's time as regent, 1507–1516.
 Her older daughter, Eleanor of Austria, had created a semblance of a household within the palace rooms.
 In her final years, Joanna's physical state began to decline rapidly, with mobility ever more difficult.

+Death

 Joanna died on Good Friday, 12 April 1555, at the age of 75 in the Royal Palace at Tordesillas.
-She is entombed in the Royal Chapel of Granada (la Capilla Real) in Spain, alongside her parents, Isabella I and Ferdinand II, her husband Philip I and her nephew Miguel da Paz, Prince of Asturias.
+She is entombed in the Royal Chapel of Granada in Spain, alongside her parents, Isabella I and Ferdinand II, her husband Philip I and her nephew Miguel da Paz, Prince of Asturias.